NdanuM/dsc-phase-1-project/README.md

 IMDB Basics has data on genres.IMDB Ratings has data on movie ratings and number of votes.
 TMDB database has data on movie release dates, ratings and number of votes.

 ## Methods
-Data preparation includes: Dropping unnecessary columns; Merging dataframes; Checking for duplicated data and Checking for and dealing with missing values
+Data preparation includes: Dropping unnecessary columns; Merging dataframes; Checking for duplicated data and Checking for and dealing with missing values.

 Data modeling methods include: Filtering the data by certain parameters; Groupby with aggregation; Changing datatype; Creating new feature (column) to the dataframe and Creating Visualizations